oleks/docker-in5570v20/README.md

     might be useful later to start many concurrent Emerald nodes)
-  * `--rm` will make your session ephemeral; that is, anything that happens inside the container, outside otherwise mounted volumes (see below), will not disappear as soon as you exit
+  * `--rm` will make your session ephemeral; that is, anything that happens inside the container, outside otherwise mounted volumes (see below), will disappear as soon as you exit
   * `--volume` mounts the current working directory under `/home/docker/src`
   * `--workdir` makes sure that you spawn with `/home/docker/src` as